-CHIEF EXECUTIVE OFFICER BOARD OF TRUSTEES Dr. Rebecca M. Wyke Kenneth L. Williams Brian H. Noyes, Chair Richard T. Metivier, Vice Chair Henry Beck, State Treasurer, Ex-Officio John S. Beliveau Shirrin L. Blaisdell Mark A. Brunton John H. Kimball DATE: May 3, 2023 www.mainepers.org TO: Senator Michael Tipping, Chair Representative Amy Roeder, Chair Members, Joint Standing Committee on Labor and Housing FROM: Kathy J. Morin, Director, Actuarial and Legislative Affairs SUBJECT: Testimony on L.D.
-1761 - An Act to Include Certain Mental Health Workers Under the 1998 Special Plan for Retirement Good afternoon, Senator Tipping, Representative Roeder, and members of the Joint Standing Committee on Labor and Housing.
+BOARD OF TRUSTEES

+Brian H. Noyes, Chair

+Richard T. Metivier, Vice Chair

+John S. Beliveau

+Shirrin L. Blaisdell

+Nathan Burnett

+Kirk Duplessis

+John H. Kimball

+Joseph C. Perry, State Treasurer, Ex-Officio

+DATE: February 12, 2025

+TO: Senator Michael Tipping, Chair

+Representative Amy Roeder, Chair

+Members, Joint Standing Committee on Labor

+FROM: Kathy J. Morin, Director, Actuarial and Legislative Affairs

+SUBJECT: Testimony on L.D.
+137 - An Act to Expand the 1998 Special Retirement Plan to Include

+Employees Who Work for the Office of the Chief Medical Examiner

+Good morning, Senator Tipping, Representative Roeder, and members of the Joint Standing Committee on Labor.
 My name is Kathy Morin, and I am the Director of Actuarial and Legislative Affairs for the Maine Public Employees Retirement System.

 MainePERS is neither for nor against L.D.
-1761.
-We are here to provide information and offer any assistance the Committee might need regarding this bill.
+137. We are here to provide information and offer any assistance the Committee might need regarding this bill.

 State employees are covered by either a "regular plan" or a "special plan."
 The majority of state employees are covered by the regular plan, which permits retirement after twenty-five years of service and/or attainment of normal retirement age of 60, 62 or 65.
 Special plans typically allow for retirement with fewer years of service and/or at a younger age.
 Because of the more favorable provisions of the special plans, they are more expensive to fund.
+Included with this testimony is a chart that details the different plans and the groups covered by each.

-All employees in the Department of Health and Human Services are covered by the regular plan.
+Employees in the Office of Chief Medical Examiner are covered by the regular plan.
 L.D.
-1761 would move certain employees, specifically direct care workers as defined in the bill, into the 1998 Special Plan effective October 1, 2023, and would apply retroactively to include all covered service in the special plan.
+137 would move these employees into the 1998 Special Plan effective October 1, 2025, and would apply retroactively to include all covered service in the special plan.
 Under this plan, participants become eligible to retire in one of two ways: 1) by accruing 25 years of service in a covered capacity; or 2) by accruing 10 years under the 1998 Special Plan and attaining age 55.
 Under the first provision, all service in a covered capacity is counted towards meeting the 25-year requirement while under the second provision, only service earned in a covered capacity after the date that a specific group is included in the plan is counted towards meeting the 10 year requirement.

 This bill will have a fiscal impact because the Constitution does not allow the creation of new or additional benefits unless immediately and fully funded.
 New benefits are created under L.D.
-1761 because covered employees would be able to retire earlier and with a higher benefit, and therefore would receive benefits in excess of those currently accounted for and funded, creating a new unfunded actuarial liability (UAL).
-207-512-3100 LOCAL
+137 because covered employees would be able to retire earlier and with a higher benefit, and therefore would receive benefits in excess of those currently accounted for and funded, creating a new unfunded actuarial liability (UAL).

-We have not yet estimated the costs associated with L.D.
-1761.
-With guidance from the Committee, we will work with the department and the Office of Fiscal and Program Review to identify the individuals covered by this proposal and to determine the costs associated with changing the retirement plan coverage for this group of employees.
-MainePERS has one concern about the way L.D.
-1761 is drafted.
-Specifically, the bill as proposed permits impacted employees to elect whether to move into the new plan.
-Plan coverage elections in a qualified plan are not permitted by the Internal Revenue Service.
-MainePERS would recommend that in order to avoid a plan compliance issue, the bill be amended to move all employees in the covered positions into the new plan.
+MainePERS estimates the cost for the plan change to be approximately \$483,300 in increased UAL.
+There would also be an increase to the ongoing employer and member normal costs for the employees covered by this bill.

 Thank you for your consideration of this testimony.
 I would be happy to answer your questions and will be available at your work session.

+LOCAL